Kr00lIX/sharing_tags/README.md

 ## Usage

+This gem is a Rails 4+ compatible engine and now automatically includes all the view helper modules into ActionView::Base

 ### Views
 For the simplest way of using this gem, add this helper method to head in your views:
 ```haml